Uiedbook/cradova/README.md

-Your Support is a good force for change anytime you do it, you can ensure Our projects, growth, Cradova, Cradova, JetPath etc, growth and improvement by making a re-occuring or fixed sponsorship to
+Your Support is a good force for change anytime you do it, you can ensure Our projects, growth, Cradova, Cradova, JetPath etc, growth and improvement by making a re-occurring or fixed sponsorship to
 [github sponsors](https://github.com/sponsors/FridayCandour):

 Support via cryptos -